How to buy Corning Incorporated (GLW) shares in Australia

 Corning Incorporated's EBITDA

-Corning Incorporated's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$3.3 billion.
+Corning Incorporated's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$2.7 billion (£2.1 billion).

-The EBITDA is a measure of a Corning Incorporated's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Corning Incorporated's overall financial performance and is widely used to measure stock profitability.

 Corning Incorporated financials